SAP-samples/teched2022-IN264/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/stc_dest_lp_int.png)

-**Congratulations** you've now completed all necccessary steps for the initial setup of SAP Task Center.
-In the next [excercise](README.md#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) we will learn how to access the SAP Task Center applications by setting up the BTP Launchpad Service.
+**Congratulations** you've now completed all necessary steps for the initial setup of SAP Task Center.
+In the next [exercise](README.md#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) we will learn how to access the SAP Task Center applications by setting up the BTP Launchpad Service.

 *TODO add creation and assignment for TC role collection

-## Exercise 1.2 execute the SAP Task Center Booster (for your reference only - skip this exercise and proceed Exercise 1.3)
+## Exercise 1.2 execute the SAP Task Center Booster (*for your reference only - skip this exercise and proceed Exercise 1.3*)

-It's possible to setup SAP Task Center using a Booster, but this requires admin access to the Global Account.
-This access is not available to the participants in the Teched systems so the steps below are for your reference only and can only executed in your own system where you have Global Admin priviliges.
+> ⚠ For TechEd session IN264 please skip this exercise and proceed with [Exercise 1.3 Integrate the SAP Task Center service into SAP BTP Launchpad](#exercise-13-integrate-the-sap-task-center-service-into-sap-btp-launchpad) It's possible to setup SAP Task Center using a Booster, but this requires admin access to the Global Account.
+This access is not available to the participants in the TechEd systems so the steps below are for your reference only and can only executed in your own system environment where you might have SAP BTP Global Account Admin privileges.

 1. To run the BTP Booster for SAP Task Center , choose from the left hand navigation (ensure that you are on the BTP Glob Account level and not inside the BTP subaccount) the **Booster** entry:

     <br>![](/exercises/ex1/images/booster01.png)

-2. Search now by typing **"Task Center"** for the BTP Booster an presse the **Start** button on the tile:
+2. Search now by typing **"Task Center"** for the BTP Booster an press the **Start** button on the tile:

     <br>![](/exercises/ex1/images/booster02.png)

-    In the upcomming windo you should now get the resut from the prerequsite check, this must be passed (if not pls.inform the TechEd session team):
+    In the upcoming window you should now get the result from the prerequisite check, this must be passed (if not please inform the TechEd session team):

     <br>![](/exercises/ex1/images/booster03.png)

 3. Press now the **Next** button from bottom right corner to move to the next phase of the BTP Booster.
-  In this step validate yourself with the used and entitled services (Lauchpad and Task center), select the BTP subaccount and press the **Next** button.
+  In this step validate yourself with the used and entitled services (Launchpad and Task center), select the BTP subaccount and press the **Next** button.
   The SAP Task Center setup will be executed in this subaccount!

   **Important: Pleas use here only the subaccount which you have access to, otherwise other participants get an error to run this SAP TechEd Hands-on which should be avoided**